Framework for Change

 Community-led Standards for the Practice of Research and Advocacy

 The 3rd City Project is guided by individuals who know the criminal-legal system inside and out.
 Those selected to participate in this Community Advisory Board have spent years working in research, advocacy, and reform–many of whom bring lived experience with the system to the table.
-Click here, to learn more about our board members.

 The following is the operational framework used by the 3rd City Project, its staff, and affiliates.
 These principles, decided jointly by the inaugural CAB, are the pillars of all future Third City research, communication, and advocacy practices.
 Together, they constitute the ethos of the 3rd City Project and reflect our commitment to advancing community-led solutions to improving carceral data transparency and developing ethical healthcare policies grounded in science.